skinnyleg/alx-system_engineering-devops/0x00-shell_basics/README.md

 Twelve Task:
 	Description:
 the twelve task gets to write a script that displays the content of three directories which are the current directory and the parent directory and the boot directory

+Thirteeth Task:
+	Description:
+the thirteen task gets us to show a file type using the command file